 One thing all types of mold share is a love of warm, damp and humid conditions.
 And since these conditions are so ubiquitous, mold seems to run rampant.
-Hence the Old Wives' Tale that mold can grow anywhere, regardless of the conditions.
+Hence the Old Wives' Tale that mold can grow anywhere, regardless of the conditions, although mold in the basement is a particularly common problem.
 While it does feel like this, there is one unequivocal prerequisite to mold: moisture.

 The reason it seems like mold can grow absolutely anywhere is because the sources of moisture can be so varied:

 Condensation on windows or glass

 Inadequate ventilation can also contribute to higher humidity levels, which in turn leads to the kind of condensation levels that also allow for mold growth.

 Most types of molds emit small spores into the air.
 Outdoors, these emissions don’t pose much of a threat to humans, but when mold flourishes indoors, the number of spores it releases is usually higher.
 Add to that the fact that these spores are minute enough that people can inhale them unknowingly, and it’s easy to see why they can contribute to respiratory problems

 If you, or any member of your family (or fellow workers), suffer from allergies, asthma, or compromised immune systems the presence of mold may make them more susceptible to inflammatory and toxic responses to mold spores.
 Allergic reactions are the most common response to mold spores, but they can also contribute to such respiratory problems as: